Belting (beating)

-In domestic discipline it was mainly used by fathers, while mothers rather used a slipper or wooden spoon.
+In domestic discipline it was mainly used by fathers (or males who represent a father figure), while mothers rather used a slipper, wooden spoon or spatula.

 The term is also used figuratively for any beating in general, regardless of the implement (e.g. in Scotland, the tawse, a forked type of strap, was frequently called the belt) or even absence thereof, also in the figurative sense, such as a defeat or other unpleasant, painful and/or humiliating (e.g. verbal) treatment, or even an impersonal misfortune that feels strongly painful, such as a financial loss.